nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitNotes-Integration.md

 | **`graphMessageRegex`** | no | Java regular expression; if present, SmartGit shows the extracted text instead of the generic notes icon. |
 | **`color`** | no | Hex RGB triplet (e.g. `FFCC00`), rendered in the log graph for this category.
 The value is parsed as a 24-bit integer, so **omit the leading `#`**. |

-#### Colour format

-The value is interpreted as hexadecimal *RRGGBB* and converted to a 24-bit integer (e.g. `FF0000` → red) — anything else will be ignored.

 ---

-## Default behaviour

-When *no* `[smartgit-notes]` subsection is configured, SmartGit still tries to be helpful: if it finds a commit on `refs/notes/commits`, it automatically creates an implicit category called **“Notes”** that tracks `refs/notes/commits`.
-If that ref does not exist, the Git-Notes feature remains disabled.

 ---